-Rethinking evidence-based practice.
 The concept of supported professionalism is not in conflict with EBPs, but it does require reframing how they are conceptualized.
 A general view is that EBPs involve manualized protocols that must be adhered to strictly (i.e., implemented with fidelity).
-Yet, there are not EBPs for each specific situation a teacher encounters and teachers must work within the circumstances of the context and the limits of the evidence-base (Maggin, Wehby, Farmer et al., 2016).
-This point is particularly important for the use of tiered-levels of support and it suggests that adjustments may be made within as well as across universal (Tier 1), selected (Tier 2), and targeted (Tier 3) levels (Farmer, Dawes et al., 2017).
-Modifications may be required to accommodate specific learners at each tiered level of Multi-tiered Systems of Support (MTSS), (Maggin et al., 2016; Sutherland et al., 2017).
-This involves experimentation to make minor adjustments to a practice and to collect data to clarify how the practice may be most effective with the student (Castro, Barrera, & Martinez, 2004; Farmer, Sutherland et al., 2016; Ludlow, 2014).
-In instances where the student is generally not responsive to a practice there is a need to intensify intervention to address the specific needs of the student and/or context factors that contribute to the student's functioning and school adjustment (Danielson & Rosenquist, 2014; Wehby & Kern, 2014).
+Yet, there are not EBPs for each specific situation a teacher encounters and teachers must work within the circumstances of the context and the limits of the evidence-base (Maggin, Webby, Farmer, & Brooks, 2016).
+This point is particularly important for the use of tiered-levels of support and it suggests that adjustments may be made within as well as across universal (Tier 1), selected (Tier 2), and targeted (Tier 3) levels (Farmer et al., 2018).
+Modifications may be required to accommodate specific learners at each tiered level of MTSS (Maggin, Wehby, Farmer, & Brooks, 2016; Sutherland et al., 2017).
+This involves experimentation to make minor adjustments to a practice and to collect data to clarify how the practice may be most effective with the student (Castro, Barrera, & Martinez, 2004; Farmer, Sutherland, et al., 2016; Ludlow, 2014).
+In instances where the student is generally not responsive to a practice, there is a need to intensify intervention to address the specific needs of the student and/or context factors that contribute to the student's functioning and school adjustment (Danielson & Rosenquist, 2014; Wehby & Kern, 2014).
 As depicted in Figure 2, supported professionalism involves an intervention specialist working in partnership with a teacher to identify needed adjustments and their implementation within EBPs.
-To do this, the concepts of practice and process elements are critical, as are adaptive expertise and data driven practices.
+To do this, the concepts of practice and process elements are critical, as are adaptive expertise and data-driven practices.